JuliaBernon/data-mining-project/README.md

 Instructor : Prof. Yannis Valagrakis

-## How2 - Step1 : Clone the project from GitHub
+## How2 - Clone the project from GitHub
-*See Step3 for Google Drive instructions*

 **Clone the project**